OFFIS-mosaik/mosaik/docs/ecosystem/index.rst

 - `COmmunication SIMulation for Agents (cosima) <https://gitlab.com/mosaik/examples/cosima>`_ is an example scenario with integrated communication simulation based on OMNeT++.

+- The `aiomas demo <https://gitlab.com/mosaik/examples/mosaik-aiomas-demo>`_ is an example project, demonstrating how to couple a multi-agent system written in aiomas to mosaik.

+- The `mango demo <https://gitlab.com/mosaik/examples/mosaik-mango-demo>`_ is an example project, demonstrating how to couple a multi-agent system written in mango to mosaik.

+- The `binder tutorials <https://gitlab.com/mosaik/examples/mosaik-tutorials-on-binder>`_ contains python notebooks with example scenraios that can be executed on mybinder.
 .. _mosaik_tools:

 |mosaik| mosaik-tools